 “Billie Holiday, Lena Horne, affected me,” he says.
 “You have to include Ray Charles because he did every kind of vocal.
 He’s one of my main hero vocalists.
 But I’ve learned from a whole ton of people, man.
 The Everly Brothers were a huge influence.”

 Crosby’s newer albums sound at times like Steely Dan light, with highly polished studio production and tight, jazz-infused R&B grooves.
 Pleased with the re-emergence of vinyl, the singer appreciates both digital and analog recording methods.

-As Crosby’s Twitter account has blown up, thanks largely to his cantankerous, get-out-of-my-yard, old man grousing, Rolling Stone has pegged him to become an official advice columnist.
-Asked how that is going, he bursts into wild laughter.
+But he's a fan of social media, apparently.
+Crosby’s Twitter account has blown up, thanks largely to his cantankerous, get-out-of-my-yard, old man grousing.
+Now Rolling Stone has pegged him to become an official advice columnist.
+Asked how that is going, he bursts into maniacal laughter.

 “Is that a funny idea or what?
 Why would anybody in their right mind ask me for advice?
 I think it’s a hysterical idea,” he says, noting that someone at Rolling Stone came up with 20 questions and filmed him answering them off the cuff.
 “Jann [Wenner] was there and he liked it, and everybody else liked it.
 If it’s funny enough, I think people will like it.
 It’s also a perfect opportunity for me to get in trouble.”